gumstix/cameras/Instructions-for-Caspa-Camera-and-Tiny-Caspa-Camera-on-Overo-COMs.md

 The Tiny Caspa Camera need some modification on the device tree.

-First, download the new dtb files [here](Tiny-Caspa-dtbs.zip "dtb files for Tiny caspa camera") Then, extract it, and plug in the SD card you prepared, run:
+First, download the new dtb files [here](Tiny-Caspa-dtbs.zip "dtb files for Tiny caspa camera") Then, Please change to the directory where Tiny-Caspa-dtbs was downloaded.
+Last, extract it, and plug in the SD card you prepared, run:
 ```
 # Mount the root filesystem, note change the "X" in /dev/sdX2 accroding to $ lsblk
 # where your SD card is mounted in your machine
 $ sudo mount -t ext3 /dev/sdX2 /media/rootfs
-$ sudo cp -rf /Tiny-Caspa-dtbs/* /media/rootfs/boot/ && sync
+$ sudo cp -rf Tiny-Caspa-dtbs/* /media/rootfs/boot/ && sync

 # Unmount your rootfs partition
 $ sudo umount /media/rootfs